 Our BCP is designed to enable Foreside to quickly recover and resume business operations after an SBD by safeguarding our employees and property, making financial and operational assessments, protecting the Firm’s books and records, and allowing our clients to transact business.

-Our BCP addresses the following areas: responsible parties; data backup and recovery; service and component redundancies; all mission critical systems and business processes; financial and operational assessments; alternative communications with clients, business constituents, employees, and regulators; alternate physical location of employees; critical vendor, contractor, bank and counterparty impact; and regulatory reporting.
+Our BCP addresses the following areas: responsible parties; data backup, replication, and recovery; service and component redundancies; cybersecurity; all mission critical systems and business processes; financial and operational assessments; alternative communications with clients, business constituents, employees, and regulators; alternate physical location of employees; critical vendor, contractor, bank and counterparty impact; and regulatory reporting.

 We maintain backup records electronically in addition to maintaining certain documentation off-site.
 While every emergency poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our technology service providers that their objective is to restore our services within the same business day.

-Varying Disruptions, SBDs, can differ in their scope, such as only our Firm, a single building housing our Firm, the business district where our Firm is located, the city where we are located, or the whole region.
+Disruptions can differ in their scope, such as impact only to our Firm, a single building housing our Firm, the business district where our Firm is located, the city where we are located, or the whole region.
 Within each of these areas, the severity of the disruption can also vary from minimal to severe.
 In a disruption to only our Firm or a building housing our Firm, we will transfer our operations to a local site when needed and expect to recover and resume business within the same day.
-In a disruption affecting our business district, city, or region, we will transfer our operations to a site outside of the affected area, and recover and resume business within 24 hours.
+In a disruption affecting our business district, city, or region, we will transfer our operations to a site outside of the affected area and recover and resume business within 24 hours.
 In either situation, we plan to continue business and notify you using the most practical and expedient means of communication available.
-Foreside’s website (www.foreside.com) also can serve as general notification to external clients and contacts.
+Foreside’s website (https://www.foreside.com/) also can serve as general notification to external clients and contacts.

 For more information or questions about our business continuity planning, please feel free to contact Samantha Swift, Chief Risk Officer, at 207.553.7114.